WordPress/gutenberg/docs/reference-guides/slotfills/README.md

 ## Conditionally rendering SlotFill content

-With the exception of [MainDashboardButton](/docs/reference-guides/slotfills/main-dashboard-button.md), every available SlotFill is exposed on both the post edit and site edit screens and any Fill that is registered will be rendered in both contexts.
+With the exception of [MainDashboardButton](/docs/reference-guides/slotfills/main-dashboard-button.md), every available SlotFill is exposed in both the Post Editor and Site Editor and any Fill that is registered will be rendered in both contexts.
 There are a number of approaches that can be implemented to conditionally render Fills.

-### Restricting fills to the edit post screen.
+### Restricting fills to the Post Editor

-A fill can be restricted to the edit post screen by checking to see if the current post type object property viewable is set to `true`.
-Any post type not set to viewable, does not have an associated edit post screen and is a good indicator that the user is not in the edit post screen.
+A fill can be restricted to the Post Editor by checking to see if the current post type object property `viewable` is set to `true`.
+Any post type not set to `viewable`, does not have an associated edit post screen and is a good indicator that the user is not in the Post Editor.
 The example below will render its content on the edit post screen for any registered post type.

 ```js
 /**